vicnetto/vicnetto-hugo/content/projects/tictactoe-with-minimax/index.md

 cover:
   image: 'img/tic-tac-toe.png'
   alt: "Tic-Tac-Toe logo"
-  caption: "Missionaries and Cannibals logo"
   hidden: false
-summary: "Game developed."
+summary: " "
 tags: [python, MINIMAX, AI]
-weight: 3
+weight: 0
 ---

-TicTacToe is a classic game, very known by almost every novice programmer (and the rest of the word, of course).
-Different from the others, this game uses an algorithm called: "Minimax".
-In the hardest mode, the AI basically runs in between every possible moves, looking only for a win or a draw.
+**TicTacToe** is a classic two-player game where opponents take turns marking spaces on a three-by-three grid, one playing as **X** and the other as **O**.

+This version uses the **Minimax** algorithm.
+In the hardest mode, the AI evaluates every possible move to find the best outcome, always aiming to win or, at the very least, force a draw.

 ## Technologies Used

-The game was developed using only the **Python** programming language, and the terminal was used to display the game board and perform actions within the game.
+The game was developed using **Python**, using the terminal to display the board and handle player interactions.

-## Gameplay
+## Figure

 {{< rawhtml >}}
 <figure style="display: flex; flex-direction: column; align-items: center; margin: 0;">
   <img src="img/tic-tac-toe.gif" style="display: block; max-width: 100%; height: auto;" />
   <figcaption style="text-align: center;">Figure 1.
-Draw example.</figcaption>
+Match between a user and the AI in hard mode.</figcaption>
 </figure>

 <div align="center" style="padding-top: 16px">
-See more on <a href="https://github.com/vicnetto/TicTacToeWithAI" target="_blank" rel="noopener">github</a>!
+  Check out more on <a href="https://github.com/vicnetto/TicTacToeWithAI" target="_blank" rel="noopener">GitHub</a>!
 </div>
 {{< /rawhtml >}}